The Sport Management Advisory Board

 Duda is a graduate of St. John Fisher College and is on the Board of Directors of the 119-year old Advertising Club of New York City and Spark Motion.
 When not spending time with his wife and three sons in Connecticut, he can be found arguing with referees at a sporting event.

-Senior Director, Broadcast Operations
+Managing Director, Broadcast Operations

 United States Tennis Association